SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What does this plumbing repipe cost calculator estimate?

-A planning-range budget for residential supply-side plumbing — the number you'd use to decide whether to walk, bid, or kill before calling licensed plumbers.
-Not a contractor bid.
-Included: plumber labor, supply pipe + fittings + fixture rough-ins, permit + inspection, drain piping when castIronDrain is flagged, slab access when slab-foundation is flagged.
-Excluded: the fixtures themselves (toilet, vanity, faucet), water heater replacement, drain-only scope, wall repair / patch / paint when fishing through finished drywall (budget separately at $1.50-$3/sqft), and HVAC re-routing.
-Sourcing detail is in the methodology section below — manufacturer install guides + MCAA labor units + UPC/IPC code references.
+A planning-range budget for residential supply-side plumbing — the number you'd use to decide whether to call a licensed plumber at all.
+Not a plumber's bid.
+It covers plumber labor, supply pipe and fittings, fixture rough-ins, permit and inspection, drain piping when cast-iron drain is flagged, and slab access when slab foundation is flagged.
+What sits outside the number: the fixtures themselves (toilet, vanity, faucet trim), water-heater replacement, drain-only scopes, wall patch and paint after fish-throughs (budget $1.50-$3 per sq ft separately), and HVAC re-routing.

 Why does this calculator have five scope modes instead of one repipe estimate?

-What does 'scope promoted' mean in the Inspection Reality output?
+What does 'scope promoted' mean in the inspection warning?

 Why does the main-line replacement scope warn about a separate quote?

-Because main-line work straddles two jurisdictions that competitor calcs flatten into one number.
-The street-to-meter side is municipal / utility territory — the utility either does the tap themselves or requires you to use a specific licensed contractor on their pre-approved list, and the cost is driven by their schedule and their crew rates, not the open plumbing market.
+Because main-line work straddles two jurisdictions that get flattened into one cost-guide number.
+The street-to-meter side is utility / municipal territory.
+The utility either does the tap themselves or requires a contractor on their pre-approved list.
+The price is set by their schedule and crew rates, not the open plumbing market.
 The meter-to-manifold side is homeowner territory and prices like normal trench plumbing.
-The calc estimates the interior-side line plus the Chicago-metro ROW permit fee adder, but it cannot price the utility side without your specific utility's rate sheet.
-The warning banner that appears above the cost output when scope=main-line says exactly this: get a utility quote for the street-side scope before committing.
-Skipping that step is how main-line projects double in budget after the contract's signed.
+This calc estimates the interior-side line plus the right-of-way permit adder.
+The utility-side quote has to come from the utility's rate sheet — skipping that step is how main-line projects double in budget after the contract's signed.

 What's the difference between this calc and a plumber's bid?

-A plumber's bid prices the specific scope on the specific property with the specific access conditions; this calc prices the scope category on a typical property in your jurisdiction tier.
-Use the calc to decide whether the project pencils and whether to call plumbers at all.
-Use the bid as the actual contract number.
-The feasibility caveat — 'a planning estimate, not a contractor bid' — is part of the engine output for that reason.
-On a flip, I run this calc on the property photos before I even submit an offer, then drop into a plumber bid only after the property pencils at the calc's high band.
-If the calc's high band is wider than the deal can survive, walking before paying for inspections and bids is exactly what the calc is for.
+A plumber's bid prices the specific scope on the specific property with the specific access conditions.
+This calc prices the scope category on a typical property in your jurisdiction tier.
+Use the calc to decide whether the project is worth calling plumbers at all.
+Use the bid for the contract number you'll sign.
+On a flip I run this calc on the property photos before I even submit an offer, then drop into a plumber bid only after the property survives the calc's high band.

 What's NOT included in this calc?